Oil demand will remain strong despite Omicron

 And the International Energy Agency expected global production to rise by more than 6 million barrels per day from previous expectations this year, with the support of Saudi production.

-The International Energy Agency warned that commercial oil and fuel stocks in OECD countries are at their lowest levels in seven years, which could lead to market volatility in the event of supply disruptions.
+The International Energy Agency warned that commercial oil and fuel stocks in OECD countries are at their lowest levels in seven years, which might lead to market volatility in the event of supply disruptions.

 On the other hand, the agency raised its forecast for demand growth by 200,000 barrels per day for this year to 99.7 million barrels per day, due to the limited impact of the Omicron mutator on the economy.